vortecua/ComputerVision-Basics/README.md

 This was mostly done a while back when I was learning, so some code might be messy or not the "best" way to do things.
 But it works for understanding the basics.

-If something doesn't run, check the file paths in the code - you might need to change the image/video file paths to match where your files are.